 The SACCI business confidence index fell to 89.1 points in August, the lowest level since April 1985.
 The Chamber noted that the “current state of fiscal deficiencies, social injustices and unemployment necessitates an urgent adjustment”, and Moody’s noted that Eskom’s financial position remains a significant threat to economic growth and government debt levels.
 However, the agency acknowledged that progress would be slow, offering South Africa a temporary reprieve from a sovereign downgrade for the next 12 to 18 months.

-The Sygnia Skeleton Worldwide Flexible Fund returned 2.5% for the quarter, compared to its long-term target, CPI + 5% per annum, which returned 2.2%.
-Outperformance was driven by the Fund’s large offshore exposure and a large exposure to SA Income.
+The Sygnia Skeleton Worldwide Flexible Fund returned 1.7% for the quarter compared to its longterm target, CPI + 5% per annum, which returned 1.6%.
+Performance was driven by strong domestic equity markets, while the Fund’s large offshore exposure detracted from performance on the back of a strengthening rand.

 The Sygnia Skeleton Worldwide Flexible Fund is a Worldwide-Multi Asset Flexible portfolio and shall comprise investments in multiple asset classes as set out below, both in South Africa and internationally.
 The portfolio represents Sygnia's best investment view at any time on the optimal combination of different asset classes required to achieve superior long-term returns at a reasonable level of risk.
 The portfolio exploits the benefits of diversification and will change its exposure to different asset classes on an active basis, based on prevailing market conditions.